-24. Contingent liabilities
+23. Contingent liabilities

-In 2020, the Group has a law case where it is a defendant (the case was started in 2019).
-Plaintiff is accusing the Bank of unfair competition.
+In 2020, the Group had a law case where it was a defendant (the case was started in 2019).
+Plaintiff was accusing the Group of unfair competition.
 The amount of lawsuit is EUR 208 000.
-The Management expects that the outcome of the case will not result in material liabilities and therefore no provision was recognized in the financial statements.
+On 4 June 2021, a settlement agreement was concluded and the plaintiff waived all its claims and the case was closed.